by Alicia Voorhies, RN

 - Go with a real Christmas tree: most fake trees are made from PVC and are treated with toxic flame retardants.
 If you decide that a resuable tree is necessary, there are polyethylene (PE) options available.
 Keep in mind that even PE pre-lit trees still have PVC in the light string casing.

-- Choose RoHS compliant, lead-safe Christmas lights (learn more about this in the Quick Tips section): last year Healthy Toys released a report showing that 4 out of 5 sets of string lights tested contained lead.
-By far the best source of RoHS lights we’ve found here in the U.S. is Environmental Lights.
+- Choose RoHS compliant, lead-safe Christmas lights: last year Healthy Toys released a report showing that 4 out of 5 sets of string lights tested contained lead.
+By far the best source of RoHS lights we've found here in the U.S. is Environmental Lights.

 - Skip cheap jewelry and PVC plastic toys for kids' gifts: the Center for Environmental Health (CEH) has been testing jewelry and toys for years and they've consistently found unsettling amounts of lead.